CDEI-Agro/miscellaneous/README.md

 1. Run `git clone git@github.com:CDEI-Agro/miscellaneous.git` from yout terminal.

-2. Make models directory in the gazebo folder: `mkdir -p ~/.gazebo/models`

-3. Make the file `installation.sh` executable: `chmod +x path to file`.
+2. Make the file `installation.sh` executable: `chmod +x path to file`.

-4. Run the file: `bash -x installation.sh`
+3. Run the file: `bash -x installation.sh`

-5. Check the terminal for any `yes` and `no` prompts while the script executes.
+4. Check the terminal for any `yes` and `no` prompts while the script executes.

-6. Only add the following lines to your bashrc file if you are on the platform's computer:
+5. Only add the following lines to your bashrc file if you are on the platform's computer:
     `export ROS_DOMAIN_ID=x`\
     where `x=1` for green moby and `x=2` for red moby

-7. If you are on the computer that connects with moby platform add the following lines to your bashrc:
+6. If you are on the computer that connects with moby platform add the following lines to your bashrc:
     ````
     set_moby_model() {
          case "$1" in